hofmannu/yamct/README.md

 # Installation

-The code was written fro and tested with Linux.
+The code was written for and tested with Linux.
 Please send me a request if you do not know how to install it on your system and I will provide you with instructions.

 ## Installation of required libraries on Linux